 Law of Florida and the United States prohibit discrimination against persons in the sales, rental or denial of any privilege a benefit of housing on the basis of race, color, national origin, familial status or disability.
-Disability Independence Group, and its litigation director, Matthew Dietz, has handled matters involving housing discrimination on the basis of race, familial status, sexual orientation, and disability.
 “Fair housing is not a choice, its the LAW.”
-DIG has handled cases that require requirements for multifamily housing to be built accessibly, many reasonable accommodation cases involving service animals and emotional support animals, accommodation cases involving failing to maintain accessible elements, accessible parking, denial of housing because of a disability, and a zoning issue to ensure persons with disabilities have a right to stay in a residential neighborhood.
+DIG has previously handled cases that require requirements for multifamily housing to be built accessibly, many reasonable accommodation cases involving service animals and emotional support animals, accommodation cases involving failing to maintain accessible elements, accessible parking, denial of housing because of a disability, and a zoning issue to ensure persons with disabilities have a right to stay in a residential neighborhood.

 Official Guidance Under the Fair Housing Act